 Sometimes buyers just need a little extra push to take the plunge and put in an offer on your property.
 Why not offer some incentives to make your property stand out from the others they may be considering?
-If the sale can go through quickly, it may qualify for reduced stamp duty.

 - Reduce the price: If your home has been on the market for a few weeks or months then you could consider reducing the asking price.
 Doing this could mean that it now falls into the price bracket of more house-hunters.
 It will also give it a boost and show up as a ‘new listing’ on property portals such as Rightmove.